jperez3/tf-proxmox-vm-module/README.md

 _Note: that's not the given version number, it's just what I set because Terraform complains about needing a version number_

-* Test terraform without module first to make sure the provider is working.